engineering-of-zylosystems/zylo-docs/README.md

 **Once the server is running, open your browser and go to: 👉 [http://localhost:8000/zylo-docs](http://localhost:8000/zylo-docs)** </br>
 (⚠️ If your development server runs on a different port, update the URL accordingly!)

-## [3/7] Tada!
+## [3/10] Tada!
 You can now view beautifully structured API specs with zylo-docs.

 <img width="100%" alt="3:7" src="https://github.com/user-attachments/assets/d71a3115-6106-4881-9af8-e1e0972edec6" />

-## [4/7] To use Zylo AI, sign up and sign in to zylo.
+## [4/10] To use Zylo AI, sign up and sign in to zylo.

 <p align="center">
   <img width="50%" alt="u-4" src="https://github.com/user-attachments/assets/e7a82d4e-ae17-49e5-bea5-302867fbd58d" />
 </p>
 To enhance your documentation with AI, please sign in to zylo-docs.

+## [5/10] Provide context to the zylo-docs AI

-## [5/7] Use the Zylo AI function to upgrade your docs
+## [6/10] Use the Zylo AI function to upgrade your docs

 <img width="100%" alt="5:7" src="https://github.com/user-attachments/assets/87f7f783-e1c1-4437-b3ef-2eabea99477d" />

-## [6/7] Tada!
+## [7/10] Tada!
 Look at the red dot in the top-left corner!
 It is completed.
 Let's check this out!

 <img width="100%" alt="6:7" src="https://github.com/user-attachments/assets/45561bb3-a4d5-4216-aa4e-c38408a6f6ab" />
 After you find the red dot on the version selector, it means that our API specs are now upgraded and more user-friendly with zylo-docs. you can find the lastest one.
 Once you click it, you can check the new one filled with rich content.

-## [6.2/7] Compare the generated docs with the previous version
+## [8/10] Compare the generated docs with the previous version

 <video controls muted playsinline loop style="max-width:100%; height:auto;">
   <source src="https://github.com/user-attachments/assets/58370b53-d98c-4cb5-8cd3-b628dd48c1e9" type="video/mp4" />